 One of many reasons I embarked on writing this style of mag/blog is I knew I would never exhaust the supply of amazing minds living, working and creating in the city of Melbourne.
-I also knew I would learn more about the city around me and about the world at large – looking at it through a unique and individual lenses that combined place, personal history and vocation.
+I also knew I would learn more about the city around me and about the world at large – looking at it through an array of unique and individual lenses with personal and profound stories that combine personal history and vocation.

-And that said… you just don’t meet opera singers every day.
-So it was a real thrill to meet Alison Rae Jones!
+And that all that said and done… you still get surprised by the people you meet..you just don’t meet opera singers every day!
+So it was a real thrill to meet Alison Rae Jones.

 I was introduced to Alison via a “pass it on interview’ recommendation from a TENANT alumni, Dr. Amy Nisselle.
 Alison has been a freelance opera principal for 20 years and has worked in Australia, Europe, USA and South Africa.
 Her soprano voice has raised the roof in all manner of places from London’s West End to Amsterdam’s Musiektheatre and at Elton John’s birthday party.